 The world population density is ranked similarly (but with South America ahead of North America).

 What could this data tell us about placement and resourcing of distributed applications globally?
 In theory, you need more resources in areas of higher population, and latencies and user experience will be better in areas of higher population density.

 However, another map may give a different perspective.
 Where are potential users most likely to be located based on internet connectivity?
-This is another cartogram showing the populations of people connected to the internet (somewhat old 2013 data, each square represent 0.5M people online):
+This is another cartogram showing the populations of people using the internet (somewhat old 2017 data):